WCBROW01/MoonLander2/map_file_spec.md

 The most significant bit of the tile denotes whether it is horizontally flipped, and the second most significant bit denotes whether it is vertically flipped, leaving 6 bits to denote what type of tile it is.
 This means you are currently able to address up to 64 individual types of tiles, each containing a parameter for direction flipped.

+The coordinate (0, 0) can be found at the bottom left of the map, matching the coordinate system for Moon Lander 2, so expanding a map can be done with a trivial for loop, possibly using memcpy to speed up the process.
+This also makes the format easier to deal with for other types of 2D games, like platformers.

 ## Visualization of file structure as a struct

 If you were to use this file in a program, you could very easily copy the file into memory and use it as-is with a struct similar to this: